umerkhan791/Pearls-AQI-Predictor/README.md

 | RMSE   | 0.714  |
 | R²     | 0.994  |

-The model produces strong next-hour predictions on the held-out test period.
-The most influential feature is the previous-hour AQI (`aqi_lag_1h`), which reflects how persistent air quality conditions tend to be over short time windows.
+The model demonstrates strong next-hour predictive performance on the held-out test period.
+The most influential feature is the previous-hour AQI (`aqi_lag_1h`), reflecting the strong short-term persistence of air quality conditions.

 ### Longer-Horizon Validation

-Because the production model is trained for one-hour-ahead prediction, recursive forecasting becomes increasingly uncertain as the horizon extends.
-Each prediction step inherits the error from the step before it.

-Independent validation at longer horizons produced the following results:
+When applied recursively for longer horizons, prediction uncertainty increases because each step depends partly on the previous prediction.
+Independent longer-horizon validation produced:

 | Horizon   | MAE   | RMSE  | R²     |
 |-----------|------:|------:|-------:|